olgatsiouri1996/FASTA-IDs-Retriever/README.md

 Select whether or not pipe(`|`) is used as an FASTA identifier/description seperator.
 The default is space

+Select the field number(which part to keep as ID after the pipe or space split of the fasta header).
+Default is 1

 Click `Run program`

 The example input/output files can be seen [here](data/)